Damon118/MS1/README.md

 ### Performance Testing

-- The site was tested on Google Chrome, Mozilla Firefox and Safari Web Browsers, and was fully functioning and responsive.
+- The site was tested on Google Chrome, Mozilla Firefox and Safari Web Browsers, and was fully functioning and responsive on all.

 - The website was viewed on a variety of devices such as Desktop, tablet, iPhone 7 & iPhone X. All formats were correctly structured and displayed well.